shaunmalti/Dataiku_Problem/README.md

 Slight improvements, but improvements nonetheless.

-## Further Work

-The results shown here are quite positive, but at the same time they can be improved on.
-Following are some further steps that can be taken to improve the project overall:

-* A greater effort at feature engineering, creating new features and possibly also reducing features to carry more information.
-* A greater understanding of the underlying statistics used to define feature importance, which also contributes to the previous point.
-* Looking at other models to solve the problem (neural networks, SVM)
-* Taking greater care to plan solving the problem from before hand.
-I.E. Revisiting feature selection repeatedly throughout the project does not help.

-### Edit - More Further Work

-* Use pred to fill in missing values, some form of regression? - done for wage
-* Tune xgboost and lightgbm, was not done due to the time it would take - Random Forest hyperparameter tuning took around 7 hours.
-* Log transform of continuous variables to reduce skew and make more normally distributed. - done
-* One hot some categorical vars to test.
-* Pivot to create new feature, wage bin as column name then number of weeks worked in column
-* Adaptive binning via df.quantile() to get corresponding quant list

 ## Using a model to predict 0 values and use them during training (Wage)

 ![image](./plots/wage_weeksworked_facetgrid.png)